How To Make The Best Macintosh Apple Pie Recipe

 - Water

 - Apples.
-See above for which kind.
+See above for my favorite apples.

 - Vanilla extract